TimurGar/InfoScience/Journal.md

 Installed Python
 Learned and practice many commands.

-1. What did you learn?
+2. What did you learn?

-New commands such as: fill, def setup, def draw, def mouseclicked...
-Knew how to use random command, change color.
-Knew how to write text in the console and on the window.
+How to write text on the window.
+How to work with text.
+Diferent to parameters(change size, textAlign).

+Compositive thinking.
+3. Question that I have

+N/A

   def setup():
     size(1000,1000)